Melaniemlg/Site_mel/content/portfolio/lm/rv-demain.md

 *Eleven powerful and corrosive stories describing the possible decline of a world very similar to ours – the world of tomorrow.*

+*Staying Alive is a collection of novels and short stories that portrays our modern world.*
+*The books within are addressing ecological, social and ethical issues towards pre-teens to young adults.*